 While you volunteer your time and service in a country that is largely underprivileged, you're bound to have some experiences you'll never forget.International Language Programs (ILP) sends volunteers to serve underprivileged children in the Dominican Republic (more about that there).
 You'll live within the local community, which makes it easy to get to know your neighbors.
 One ILP volunteer shares a touching story about her interactions with a local gua gua (bus) driver.

-Leah, an ILP volunteer in the Dominican Republic shared the following story on her personal blog (Click here to read the whole story).
+Leah, an ILP volunteer in the Dominican Republic shared the following story on her personal blog but she luckily let us share it here, too:

 Going To The Movies